The sooner you season, the sooner you can start cooking.

 2. Give Your Griddle a Scrub

-Use dish soap and warm water to clean away the coating that's on your Griddle.
-To completely remove the coating, you'll need to scrub the Griddle for around 10 minutes.
-Use paper towels to spot check the griddle and confirm that it's actually clean.
+Use dish soap and warm water to clean away any remaining residue on your Griddle.
+Use paper towels to spot check the griddle and confirm that it's actually clean before proceeding to the next step.

 3. Dry Your Griddle